• Skip to primary navigation

 Blueberries (Myrtilles)

-Random facts about blueberries in France, including if their white bloom is natural, plus links to easy and healthy French blueberry dessert recipes.
+A guide to fresh blueberries in France.
+Discover if their white bloom is natural, plus easy and healthy French blueberry recipes.

-There are 2 main types: small wild blueberries found in the mountains, and the bigger cultivated blueberries.
-These were brought to France from North America as late as the 1980s but have less flavour than the smaller wild ones.
+There are 2 main types: small wild blueberries found in the Vosges mountains, and the bigger cultivated blueberries.

-Notice that white bloom on blueberries?
-For a long time, I thought they were treated with chemicals or coated in wax and that's why there was a white coating on them.
-The good news is that it's the opposite.
-Thankfully it's neither of them, as the fruit sellers at our French markets explain so well.
+Notice that white coating or bloom on blueberries?
+For a long time, I thought that bloom meant they were treated with chemicals or coated in wax.
+The good news is that it's the opposite!

 The white coating or bloom is perfectly safe and a totally natural coating that protects the fruit from bacteria or insects.